 Want to bask in stunning turquoise waters?
 Clearwater Beach is just a two-hour drive from the city.
-Located in Pinellas County west of Tampa, Clearwater is one of the best Orlando day trips.
+Located in Pinellas County, west of Tampa, Clearwater is one of the must-do Orlando day trips for sun worshippers.
 The soft white sand along the Gulf of Mexico is fantastic for sunbathing and chilling.

 Clearwater Beach is one of the most famous beaches near Clearwater and St. Petersburg, known for its laid-back vibe and calm waters.
 The warm blue water offers perfect waves year-round for surfing, jet skiing, and parasailing.
 If you’re not interested in water sports, spend the day under a beach umbrella reading a book or watching the surfers.